 *All of my articles are of my own individual opinions and is by no means representative of any institution’s views.

-One of the person who I studied bibliography is John Whitehead, who recently passed away on February 7th 2015.
+One of the people who I studied bibliography is John Whitehead, who recently passed away on February 7th 2015.
 He’s one of the few men that brought Goldman Sachs from a small shop trading commercial papers to the global powerhouse it is today.
 His brief obituary is here on the FT.
 His short bibliography (~20 pages), in his own words here , is much worth a read.

 I remember when I attended the A Level Girls program with Goldman Sachs in my high school year; we had a session where we study the 14 Business Principles of the Firm, which are also publicised widely on GS websites and marketing materials.
 John wrote these 14 Business Principles.
 Little did I then knew there was an earlier version of these 14 Business Principles that John wrote, called the “10 Commandments of Goldman Sachs”.
 These 10 Commandments were the guiding principles for Goldman through the late 20th century – when they grew from a small shop to the world’s powerhouse.